80TH-DRACO/80TH-DRACO/README.md

-ill remake this in a bit bro
+# ill remake this in a bit bro + made on my tuffest tablet